 Who We Are

-76CHELD is a non-profit initiative, established in 2010, and based in Lagos, Nigeria, which is established to employ law, policy, ethics promotion and research, and practical health development projects to improve public health in Nigeria and other African countries.
-What We Do CHELD employs law, policy, ethics promotion and research to improve public health…
+“CHELD is a non-profit organisation, established in 2010, and based in Lagos, Nigeria.
+The organisation was established to employ law, policy, ethics promotion and research, and practical health development projects to improve public health in Nigeria and other African countries.”

 In support of the principle of “Health for All,” the human right to health and universal health coverage, CHELD provides research, analyses of issues and reasoned solutions, bringing extensive understanding of health law and policies to various cross-cutting issues such as migration, human rights, gender amongst others.
 It provides services to governments, regulatory authorities, global health agencies, development organisations, international donors, and persons involved in health development.
 CHELD provides policymakers with ongoing, systematic, and informed international and comparative analyses and reflections on policy options and their implications from legal, social, and ethical perspectives.